Samir-Sell/Google_Earth_Engine_Apps/README.md

 # Google Earth Engine Repo

+This repository will include the source code for 4 different Google Earth Engine apps.
+There is also a working / growing folder for Earth Engine functions that can be called into other Earth Engine Scripts.
+Finally, this repository will also include a basic introduction to building Earth Engine apps.

 ## GEE Apps that were created to perform basic remote sensing operations using no code: